zerasul/mdbook_en/11colors/colors.md

 In this section, we are going to show how these modes work in the Sega mega Drive.
 Since depending on what is going to be shown and the priority of the same one, it has a behavior or another.
 We are going to see how these modes behave in planes and Sprites.

 To activate the HighLight/Shadow mode, you can use the function ```VDP_setHilightShadow``` which indicates whether it is activated or not.
-It receives by parameter with value 1 or 0.
+It receives a parameter with value 1 or 0.
 For example:

 ```c
 VDP_setHilightShadow(1);